degville/snap-docs/docs/reference/development/interfaces/gnome-3-28-extension.md

 - [wayland](/interfaces/wayland-interface)
 - [x11](/interfaces/x11-interface)

-> :information_source:  Snapcraft extensions enable snap developers to easily incorporate a set of common requirements into a snap.
+> ⓘ   Snapcraft extensions enable snap developers to easily incorporate a set of common requirements into a snap.
 See [Snapcraft extensions](/) for further details.